A young man wearing a Mears uniform carries copper pipes over his shoulder

 We do not keep spare keys for your home.
 You are responsible for looking after your own keys and must pay for any replacement or changes of locks should you lose them or if they are stolen.
 If you have Home Contents insurance you may be covered for lost/stolen keys so check your policy before getting in touch.

-You can also buy a new fob for entrance doors or car parks online.
+You can buy a new fob for entrance doors or car parks.
 Complete a fob request and we'll be in touch within a couple of days to arrangement payment and delivery.

 We can help you with some pests but you need to do your bit to help prevent infestations.